-- We believe that parks are central to California's Identity.
-They reflect our unique natural treasures, tell the history of all of our people, and reinforce our global reputation as leading environmental stewards.
+- We believe that parks are central to California's identity.
+They reflect our unique natural treasures, tell the history of our people, and reinforce our global reputation as leading environmental stewards.

 - We believe that everyone deserves a world-class park experience in California.
 It helps us forge an important lifelong connection with nature that grows our understanding and respect for one another and the planet.

-- We believe that innovation is the key to making our parks the best in the world.
-We develop meaningful partnerships with government agencies, businesses, nonprofits, and communities to expand programs and amenities that welcome younger, more diverse visitors to our parks and public lands.
+- We believe that innovative partnerships are the key to making our parks the best in the world.
+We develop meaningful partnerships with government agencies, businesses, nonprofits, and communities to expand programs and amenities that welcome multi-generational and diverse visitors to our parks and public lands.

 Parks California is a nonprofit organization and California State Parks’ official statutory partner that is dedicated to expanding programs, amenities, and resources so that all people have the opportunity to build lifelong, meaningful connections with nature.